marc-christian-schulze/structs4java/README.md

 This project brings structs known from C/C++ to the Java language to read/write plain memory.
 Java code is generated using a XText-based compiler that takes structures definitions (similar to C/C++ struct definitions) as source.
 The compiler generates for each _struct_ and _enum_ declaration a corresponding class or enum in Java that provides read and write methods that take an _java.nio.ByteBuffer_ as input.
 The generated classes are no wrapper but plain POJOs (that's the reason why there is no union support).
 If you're looking for a library that wraps native memory and applies changes to the Java classes immediately to the underlying memory have a look at the Javolution project.

 ## Example
+Let's try to read the header information of an ELF executable.
-The 64bit ELF file header:
+The header structures for the 64bit ELF file header can be described like this:
 ```
 struct Elf64_Ehdr {
   // ELF identification